andrewtarzia/enzyme_screen/README.md

 * `examples/calculate_molecular_size.ipynb`
     * Jupyter notebook that runs a user through calculating the size of any molecule

+* `examples/screen_new_reactions.ipynb`
+    * Jupyter notebook that runs through the screening process exemplified in the paper search for new reactions

 * `visualise_ellipsoid_steps.py`
     * Allows the user to visualise the step-wise calculation of the min. vol. enclosing ellipsoid